 The CAN-SPAM Act sets forth the basic legal principles that differentiate legal and illegal commercial email.
 Technically, the CAN-SPAM Act doesn’t apply just to bulk email.
 It covers all commercial messages, which the law defines as “any electronic mail message the primary purpose of which is the commercial advertisement or promotion of a commercial product or service”.

 Tips for Dealing With Spam

 - Never open spam messages.
 Unless you block HTML graphics in your email program, the sender can be alerted that you have opened the message.
 This encourages spammers to send more messages.

 - Never click on a link in a spam email.
 This could alert the site to the validity of your email address, potentially resulting in more spam.
 It could also expose your computer to malware.
 Scam email messages often give a link that includes the name of your bank, a government agency or another legitimate source.
-Clicking on the scammer’s link will direct you to a counterfeit site that could look like the official site.
+Clicking on the link may direct you to a counterfeit site that could look like the official site.

 - Never reply to a spam message.
 That informs the spammer that you exist.
 Responding to the messages just confirms that your email address is valid and that you received and read their message.
 It also encourages them to send more messages.
 Don’t respond to any “removal instructions” that might be included at the bottom of the message.
 Common sense says a company that uses fraud and deception in its solicitation is unlikely to take your opt-out request seriously.

 - Set filters in your email program to allow or to block specific senders and/or specific language.
 Email filters can be set to keep out certain senders, or conversely, to “white list” other correspondents by allowing their specific email address.
 If you find that either legitimate messages are being captured in your spam filter or that unwanted messages are continuing to slip through to your inbox, you may need to adjust the spam filter settings.